daattali/beautiful-jekyll/_posts/2021-07-24-half-truths-tracing-in-ci.md

 **💯 Getting Started**

 - [Getting started with OpenTelemetry](https://docs.honeycomb.io/getting-data-in/opentelemetry/otel-collector/) - an article by Honeycomb on using OpenTelemetry to set up your pipelines
-- [`go-test-trace` OpenTelemetry collector](https://github.com/rakyll/go-test-trace) - a collector for go test to generate OpenTelemetry distributed traces!
-Useful to get started in conjunctino with Honeycomb's article described above!
+- [`go-test-trace` OpenTelemetry collector](https://github.com/rakyll/go-test-trace) - a collector for go test to generate OpenTelemetry distributed traces

 **🔗 References**